nekonaute/roborobo3/roborobo3/_README.txt

             - all files in prj/MyOwnProject
             - src/ext/MyOwnProjectConfigurationLoader.cpp
             - include/ext/config/MyOwnProjectConfigurationLoader.h
+it may also be necessary to register your files to be compiled.
+To do so: click on the project name (upper-left), then select ''Roborobo3'' as target (not as project), then ''Build phases'', then ''Compile Sources''.
         add new configuration file (edit scheme, add and select "-l config/myownproject.properties" as argument passed on launch -- remove other arguments). clean and build
         run